 Best Practices for Effective Training Programs

-Due to the pandemic, a large number of employees were required to telecommute.
+Due to the pandemic, a large number of employees were required to work from home.
 While this had some advantages, the situation for most companies concerned about data security did not improve.
-Cybersecurity training is now one of the most important tasks for remote workers.
+Cybersecurity training is now one of the most critical tasks for remote workers.
 Here are seven tips for training employees to protect your business and your sensitive data:

 1. Keep the Training Simple